georust/geographiclib-rs/README.md

   6 (6.00%) high severe
 ```

-Showing that, at least in this benchmark, the rust implementation is 40-50% slower than the c bindings.
+Showing that, at least in this benchmark, the Rust implementation is 40-50% slower than the c bindings.